nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/csrf_token_verification_handler.rst

   you can disable the CSRF measure in the request unit test.
   You can disable the CSRF measure by replacing this handler with a handler that does not do anything in the test execution setting.
   The following is an example of the configuration.
-  This example uses :java:extdoc:`NopHandler<nablarch.test.NopHandler>` provided by the testing framework as a handler that does not process anything.
+  This example uses :java:extdoc:`NopHandler<nablarch.test.NopHandler>` , a handler that does not process anything provided by the testing framework.

   .. code-block:: xml